Home » Recipes » Fermenting and Preserving » Truffle Butter Recipe With Black Truffles

 • Fresh black truffle – the earthy flavor of shines through and is a perfect pairing for a deliciously creamy butter.

-• Sea salt – A little goes a long way here, so I only use 1/4 tsp.
+• Sea salt – A little goes a long way here.
+I use ¼ tsp however, you can add more or less to your tastes.
 I like to sprinkle a little on top of the butter once its shaped too.
-To amp up the truffle flavor you could add in truffle salt in place of sea salt?
+To amp up the truffle flavor use my Truffle Salt Recipe in place of sea salt.

-You can make this an extra special seasonal specialty by joining a truffle hunt to dig for you own!
+You can make this an extra special seasonal specialty by joining a truffle hunt to dig for you own.
 It’s a great experience and certainly gave me a greater appreciation for the harvesting complexities.
-Recipes like this flavorful butter are the best way to use up any bits and pieces of truffle you have left from your harvest.
-You don’t want any of that black diamond going to waste!

 How To Make This Truffle Butter Recipe

-This recipe can be made in minutes, but you will need to remember to take the butter out of the fridge.
-It’s important that it’s softened or mixing the truffle in will be impossible.
-I don’t recommend softening in the microwave because you don’t want any of it melted.
+While the actual prep for this recipe takes minutes, remember to set your butter out ahead of time.
+You need a soft, pliable base to properly mix in the truffle.
+I don’t recommend softening in the microwave because you don’t want it melted.
 Just soft and malleable.

-• Soften the butter by leaving it to sit in a bowl on the bench for 30 minutes to an hour.
-It will really depend on the weather at the time you’re making this.
+1. Step 1: Soften the butter by leaving it to sit in a bowl on the bench for 30 minutes to an hour.
+Sprinkle the salt over the top.

 A small plate is filled with truffle scrambled eggs with a block of truffle butter sitting on a plate beside it.Pin